Winter softness

-A wintry soft bouquet whose bouquet frame is made of a Styrofoam ball cut in half several times resulting in different sized rings.
+A soft winter bouquet with a bouquet frame made of a polystyrene sphere that has been cut in half several times, resulting in different sized rings.
 Metal rings were also used for a playful effect.
-The rings are covered with a variety of soft and natural materials in shades of white and beige.
-Also in terms of flower colors, light and soft shades of Ornithogalum, Amaryllis, autumn anemone 'Honorine Jobert', Nerine, Agapanthus and two types of VIP roses were chosen in this bouquet.
+The rings are covered with all kinds of soft and natural materials in white and beige tones.
+The flower colors in this bouquet are also light and soft shades: Ornithogalum, Amaryllis, autumn anemone ‘Honorine Jobert’, Nerine, Agapanthus and two types of VIP roses.

-The base is a wicker basket plastered with all kinds of pine cones.
-The basket is placed on a peg on a birch trunk.
-By choosing to incorporate plants, the arrangement is also long lasting.
+The base is a wicker basket covered with all kinds of pine cones.
+The basket is placed on a pin on a birch trunk.
+By choosing to incorporate plants, the arrangement is also long-lasting.
 Plants used: orchid, Scindapsus and Ceropegia.
-Between these, some Diplocylcos tendrils and Larix branches have been placed.
-A tough arrangement with a winter look due to the sober materials and the beautifully tinted fragile flowers of the orchid.
+Some Diplocylcos tendrils and Larix branches have been placed in between.
+A robust arrangement with a winter look due to the sober materials and the finely tinted fragile flowers of the orchid.

 ‘A little nod to color’

-Florist Marijke Geerdink has had her own business Floral Queen floral stylists in Goor for eight years after working as a freelancer for a long time.
-'We work with a team of true lovers of flowers which makes us constantly innovative and always trying to inspire the customer with new materials.'
+Florist Marijke Geerdink has had her own business, Floral Queen floral stylists in Goor, for eight years, after working as a freelancer for a long time.
+'We work with a team of true flower enthusiasts, which means we are constantly innovating and always trying to inspire the customer with new materials.'

-'I work together with my sister Rosanne and in the evening we regularly app each other with new inspiration.
-For the winter theme we found inspiration from fellow arrangers from the Scandinavian countries where it is really winter - and you also find the real winter materials.
-Winter for me means: cold, icy, austere nature, candles, wood, pine cones, animals in the forest.
-The use of soft materials also appeals and flower bulbs - which already refer to spring.'
+‘I work together with my sister Rosanne and in the evenings we regularly text each other with new inspiration.
+For the theme of winter, we found inspiration from fellow arrangers from the Scandinavian countries where it is really winter – and you can also find the real winter materials.
+For me, winter means: cold, icy, sober nature, candles, wood, pine cones, animals in the forest.
+The use of soft materials is also appealing and flower bulbs – which already refer to spring.’

-'We usually work very colorfully so it is quite a challenge to create beautiful arrangements with the sober winter materials.
-Hence also in the arrangements a little nod to color.'
+'We generally work very colorfully, so it is quite a challenge to make beautiful arrangements with the austere winter materials.
+Hence, the arrangements also have a small nod to color.'

 Winter Challenge